Raphael40/Java-Course/03_java-fundamentals/02_variables_operators.md

 ### Variable declaration

+Variables are containers for storing data values of any data type (both primitive and non-primitive).
 A variable can store a data value which is helpful for reusing specific values, configuring programs to use dynamic data values, and improving readability throughout your code.

 In order to assign a data to a variable, you have to state the data type and the name of the variable, then use the `=` assignment operator and provide the value.